martinsolent/github_profile_walk-thru/README.md

 4. Optionally, add a **"Website"** link.
 This is the perfect place to link to a live demo, especially if the project is hosted on GitHub Pages.

+In the about section click the cog icon

 ![](./github_fix_images/9_github_fix.png)